How to migrate e-mail accounts from another web hosting provider to A2 Hosting

 Manual e-mail migration for non-cPanel accounts

 If your account with your previous hosting provider did not include cPanel, the e-mail data must be migrated manually.
-You can do this yourself, or you can let A2 Hosting do it.

 Most migrations for Windows Hosting accounts must be done manually.